Trinity House Funded Superyacht Cadet

-The Professional Yacht Cadetship is the flagship course at UKSA.
-Designed specifically for the superyacht industry, it is a structured 4-year programme which has been developed in consultation with the MCA and wider industry.
+The Superyacht Cadetship is the flagship course at UKSA.
+Designed specifically for the superyacht industry, it is a structured 4-year programme which has been developed in consultation with the MCA and the wider industry.
 Ultimately, the cadets will take exams for the MCA Officer of the Watch (3000gt) Certificate of Competence.
 UKSA is the only place to offer such a programme.

 “Since being interviewed by UKSA in 2015, when I was working as a deckhand on a 27m superyacht in Italy, I’ve been promoted to Bosun on a 58m sailing yacht.
 Right now I’m running my own watch and I am able to run the bridge and complete watches.
 I have to ensure that everything’s running smoothly.
 The boat has two masts and is both charter and private – it’s the best boat I’ve been on since starting in the industry.
 It has an amazing crew with a regular itinerary – we all work well together and I’m in a really good position.